team-perfect-deliverables/charlie/README.md

 It laid
 out what some might regard as the definitive mathematical treatment of Blackjack from the player's perspective.
-In 2003, Ben Mezrich, [Bringing Down the House](http://goo.gl/HJK5KN], published the exploits of students and their MIT professor in Las Vegas.
+In 2003, Ben Mezrich published [Bringing Down the House](http://goo.gl/HJK5KN), which detailed the exploits of students and their MIT professor in Las Vegas.
 The story was dramatized by the popular 2008 film, [21](http://goo.gl/oEB8sv).